hugot/go-deltachat/README.md

 ## Documentation
 Since the API is pretty much the go-equivalent of the C API, it should suffice to read the documentation at [c.delta.chat](https://c.delta.chat) for most datatypes and functions.

+## Platform support
+This library should work on all platforms that are supported by Go and Deltachat.
+The included libdeltachat file has been compiled on an amd64 system, so no extra setup is required on that architecture.
+On other CPU architectures you will need to compile the deltachat core FFI and place it in the deltachat-ffi folder before compiling your go code.